RocketSmash9000/IATL/README.md

 - A PC.
 - A player.
 - GEFORCE/NVIDIA GTX/RTX 650 (can be lower.
 Use carefully as it might be unstable).
-- A keyboard and a mouse.
+- A keyboard and a mouse (or a controller).

 A headset is recommended.